Configure an interpreter using SSH

 A ssh server should run on a remote host, since PyCharm runs remote interpreter via ssh-session.

-If you want to copy your sources to a remote computer, create a deployment configuration, as described in the section Creating a remote server configuration.
+If you want to copy your sources to a remote computer, create a deployment configuration, as described in the section Create a remote server configuration.

 Configuring remote Python interpreter via SSH credentials